 Because the Index Spool part of a stack spool does not read its own worktable, it does not need a Seek Predicate property.
 That implies that this property cannot be used to determine the index columns for the worktable.
 Instead, the worktable of a stack spool is always structured as a clustered index on a single column that represents the recursion level.
 This column is computed by other operators within the execution plan, and will be the first column in the Output List property.

 The properties below are specific to the Index Spool operator, or have a specific meaning when appearing on it.
 For all other properties, see Common properties.
+Properties that are included on the Common properties page but are also included below for their specific meaning for the Index Spool operator are marked with a *.

-|Logical Operation||Can be Eager Spool or Lazy Spool, as described above.|
+|Logical Operation *||Can be Eager Spool or Lazy Spool, as described above.|

 |Seek Predicate||When reading rows from the worktable, this property determines which of the rows stored in it are returned.